NishchalSreevathsa/Ethical_Hacking_Projects/README.md

 [File Link]
 (https://github.com/NishchalSreevathsa/Ethical_Hacking_Projects/blob/f5fc6c183b2836f4f10cf3829280bb2b5ebaf27f/Lab%207%20Performing%20a%20Denial%20of%20Service%20Attack%20from%20the%20WAN%20-%20Nishchal.docx)

-**Project 8: Using Browser Exploitation to Take Over a Host's Computer** **Objective:** This lab simulated exploiting an Internet Explorer vulnerability to gain unauthorized access to a victim's machine.
+**Lab 8: Using Browser Exploitation to Take Over a Host's Computer** **Objective:** This lab simulated exploiting an Internet Explorer vulnerability to gain unauthorized access to a victim's machine.
 The goal was to understand how attackers can leverage browser flaws for system compromise.
 Key Tools and Terminologies: Metasploit Framework, Internet Explorer (vulnerable version), Meterpreter payload, Spear phishing techniques, John the Ripper password cracker, XAMPP web server.
 **Key Activities:**